Since 1 July 2015, the IPP has generated $2.7 billion in economic activity for the Indigenous business sector.

-- A mandatory set-aside that requires commonwealth officers seek an Indigenous businesses first for remote contracts and contracts valued between $80,000 - $200,000 and to use them if they can meet the contract’s requirements and are deemed to be value for money.
+- A mandatory set-aside that requires commonwealth officers seek an Indigenous businesses first for remote contracts and all other contracts wholly delivered in Australia valued between $80,000 - $200,000 and to use them if they can meet the contract’s requirements and are deemed to be value for money.

 - Mandatory Minimum Indigenous Participation Requirements (MMR)

 - Embedded minimum Indigenous participation requirements in the contracts for procurements valued at or above $7.5m in designated industries with each organisation’s past performance against these requirements to be used to evaluate the awarding of future contracts.

 The 2018-19 results demonstrate the policy, now in its fifth year, is continuing to provide opportunities and growth for the Indigenous business sector.

 Commonwealth portfolios reported 6,315 new contracts to 775 Indigenous businesses generating $754 million in economic activity for the Indigenous Businesses sector in 2018-19.
 These contracts included 3,918 in direct contracts worth $681.1 million and 2,397 subcontracts worth $73.1 million and were awarded across a wide range of industry sectors and all states and territories.
 Incorporated joint ventures were awarded 250 contracts worth $196 million.